EasyAbp/EasyAbpGuide/docs/Getting-Start-to-Develop-Modules.md

 </details>

-## Step 4: Change the name constants
+## Step 4: Change and use name constants

 1. Open `MyModuleNamePermissions.cs` and change **GroupName** to `EasyAbp.MyModuleName`.